The University of Arizona is home to 24 national sororities/women’s fraternities. The question is which one is right for you?

 Learn more about the philanthropy and service focus of each organization.

 Click here for a listing of the sororities and links for chapter websites.

 Panhellenic Council Sororities

-The Panhellenic Council (Panhellenic) represents 13 sororities who’s national organizations belong to the National Panhellenic Conference.
+The Panhellenic Council (Panhellenic) represents 13 sororities, 12 of which belong to the National Panhellenic Conference.

 Why join a Panhellenic chapter?